 Now, I can’t wait to check this section so I can add new additions to my to-read list.

 Once you spend enough time investigating in this rarely explored section of the back of the books, you spot patterns.
 You see how the same titles are cited again and again.

-And once you read some of these books, you get to see why they are so frequently mentioned in the corner of the most successful books that are full of vague action tips – because these rarely-mentioned by big sites books are the real deal.
+And once you read some of these books, you get to see why they are so frequently mentioned in the corner of the most successful books that are full of vague action tips – because these rarely-mentioned by big websites books are the real deal.
 They are full of insights and valuable thinking patterns that can change the way you approach life.